AmariahAK/chatbot_frontend/README.md

 ## 🤝 Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request for any changes or improvements.
+Remember to add the endpoints for the bot and everything else
 ---
 ```